-Rory Dhariwal Bentley is an award winning writer-director from Leicester/Edinburgh.
+Rory Dhariwal Bentley is a writer-director of mixed British-Punjabi heritage from Leicester / Edinburgh.

-His first feature film AMRIT is being developed by the BFI, BBC Films & Creative England as part of iFeatures 2019/20, the UK’s leading development lab for debut feature filmmakers.
-He was awarded a John Brabourne award for the project.
+His first feature film AMRIT is being developed by BFI/BBC Films/Creative England after being selected for a coveted place on the iFeatures initiative - the UK’s leading development lab for debut feature filmmakers.
+He is also the recipient of the John Brabourne Award for the film.

-His independent short films - BELONGING (2019) and VARKEN (2017) - premiered as part of the Official Selection at Academy & BAFTA qualifying film festivals around the world, including Edinburgh International Film Festival, Cork Film Festival, British Shorts Berlin, Palm Springs & Aesthetica.
+He has made independent short films on 8mm, 16mm (and digital) which have premiered at prestigious film festivals around the world, including Edinburgh International Film Festival, Cork Film Festival, Palm Springs, East End Film Festival, British Shorts Berlin & Aesthetica FF.

-In 2016 he co-wrote/directed and shot the 8mm short JAMELLA, starring Jamie Demetriou (STATH LETS FLATS), which won first prize at the Straight 8 ‘One roll, no editing’ Industry Competition - beating films from Saatchi, Partizan, Mother & Aardmann.
+He co-wrote/shot the 8mm short film JAMELLA, starring Jamie Demetriou (STATH LETS FLATS) - which won first prize at the Straight 8 ‘One roll, no editing’ Industry Competition.

-Rory cut his teeth working in-house and freelance for award winning production companies on commercials and studio films.
-In 2018 he was assistant to Paul King (MIGHTY BOOSH / PADDINGTON) on a feature film for Disney, through Film London’s Equal Access Network.
+He cut his teeth self-shooting and editing films whilst working as a PA in-house and freelance for award winning production companies on commercials and features.
+Notably, he was assistant to Paul King (MIGHTY BOOSH / PADDINGTON) on a feature film for Disney, through Film London’s Equal Access Network.

 He has been mentored by Sally Potter (ORLANDO) as part of the Four Corners’ Zoom programme, and is currently being mentored by Camera D’Or winner Anthony Chen (ILO ILO) as part of iFeatures / Director’s UK Inspire Scheme.